ybriffa/docs/pages/web/microsoft-collaborative-solutions/migration_control_panel/guide.en-gb.md

 **Find out how to migrate an MX Plan email address to an Email Pro or Exchange account.**

+> [!warning]
+>
+> [OVH Mail Migrator](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange-account-migration-with-ovh-mail-migrator/) allows you to migrate your messages from one email server to another.</br>
+> If your emails are only stored locally (POP configuration or local archiving), you can perform a [export from your email software](https://docs.ovh.com/gb/en/emails/migrate-email-addresses-manually/), then [import your PST file via OMM](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange-account-migration-with-ovh-mail-migrator/#carrying-out-a-migration-by-file) or [import directly from your email software](https://docs.ovh.com/gb/en/emails/migrate-email-addresses-manually/).
+>

 ## Requirements

 - an MX Plan email address (via the MX Plan solution or included in an OVHcloud [Web Hosting plan](https://www.ovh.co.uk/web-hosting/){.external})